pulumi/foundational-training/module-16-advance-cicd/README.md

 ### 📚 Concepts

 *Drift* refers to the phenomenon where the actual state of your infrastructure diverges from the expected or declared state as defined in your code.
-This can occur for a variety of reasons, such as manual changes made directly to the infrastructure (outside of the IaC processes), external processes modifying the environment, or discrepancies in the execution of IaC scripts.
+This can occur for various reasons, such as manual changes made directly to the infrastructure (outside of the IaC processes), external processes modifying the environment, or discrepancies in executing IaC scripts.

-*Drift detection* refers to the process of identifying discrepancies between the actual state of your infrastructure and its expected state as defined by your IaC configurations.
+*Drift detection* refers to identifying discrepancies between the actual state of your infrastructure and its expected state as defined by your IaC configurations.
 This process is crucial for maintaining consistency, reliability, and security in cloud environments, where infrastructure components are dynamically provisioned and managed through code.

 ---